hubotio/hubot/docs/scripting.md

    *  because its `respond` is bound to the text immediately following the robot name
 *  has anyone ever mentioned how lovely you are when you open pod bay doors?
    * because it lacks the robot's name

+The options Object is a way to attach arbitrary metadata to a Listener (hear/respond entry) and enable easy extension of the core hubot functionality.
+By default, the only handled option inside the options Object is `id`.
+Additional options may be handled by other scripts that extend hubot.

+Every Listener (hear/respond) should be given a unique name (options.id; defaults to 'unknown').
+At minimum, names should be scoped by module (e.g. "my-module.my-listener").
+These names allow other scripts to extend the functionality of existing scripts with additional functionality like authorization and rate limiting.

 ## Send & reply